Why Your Vacuum Is Smoking or Smells Like Burning

 Why Is My Vacuum Smoking? - Narwal Robotics

 A vacuum smoking or giving off a burning smell often means that something inside is overheating, blocked, or wearing out.
-This guide explains exactly why your vacuum smokes or smells like burning and what you can do to fix it before it causes permanent damage.
+This guide explains why your vacuum smokes or smells like burning, what you can do to fix it safely, and how to prevent the problem from happening again.

 Main Causes of Vacuum Smoking and Burning Smell